Efficient parameter sampling for Markov jump processes: An improved Metropolis-Hasting algorithm

-\begin{proposition} The sampler described in Algorithm~\ref{alg:MH_improved} has the posterior distribution $P(\theta,S(t)|X)$ as its stationary distribution. \end{proposition} \begin{proof} Suppose that at the start of the algorithm, we have a pair $(\theta,S(t))$ from the posterior distribution $P(\theta,S(t)|X)$.
-Introducing $\vartheta$ from $q(\vartheta|\theta)$ results in a triplet whose marginal over the first two variables is still $P(\theta,S(t)|X)$.
+\begin{proposition} The sampler described in Algorithm~\ref{alg:MH_improved} has the posterior distribution $P(\theta,s_0,S,T|X)$ as its stationary distribution. \end{proposition} \begin{proof} Consider a realization $(\theta,s_0,S,T)$ from the posterior distribution $P(\theta, s_0, S, T|X)$.
+An iteration of the algorithm first simulates $\vartheta$ from $q(\vartheta|\theta)$.
+By construction, the marginal distribution over all but the last variable in the set $(\theta, s_0, S, T, \vartheta)$ is still the posterior.